The Best Scenic Drives in Colorado Springs (and Beyond) for Fall Leaf Peeping 2024

 5 miles from Central Colorado Springs | Early October

-Palmer Park is the shortest scenic drive on this list, as you can only do a short loop through the park.
+Palmer Park is the shortest scenic drive on this list.
+You can only do a short loop through the park or get out and hike.
 It also isn’t home to many of Colorado Springs’ aspen trees (the official tree for obsessing over fall in Colorado).
-What it is home to, however, is a plentiful amount of radiant foliage that paints the park with orange, red and yellow beginning at the very end of September and through October.
+What it is home to, however, is a plentiful amount of radiant foliage that paints the park with orange, red and yellow.
+The colors begin at the very end of September and through October.
 It’s a great place to check out unique fall colors in Colorado Springs.

 Even better, Palmer Park has a lot of features that make it a fun family destination, too.
-There’s a playground, ample hiking and even a dog park (be sure to check out our list for traveling with your companion pet).
-You can take a drive through the park to the top and get a grand view of Colorado Springs in all its glory and then head back down the hill to play on the swings, hike or let the pupper out for a run.
+There’s a playground, ample hiking and even a dog park.
+You can take a drive through the park to the top and get a grand view of Colorado Springs in all its glory.
+Then, head back down the hill to play on the swings, hike or let the pupper out for a run.
 The easiest way to reach it is not using Palmer Park Boulevard.
 That would make too much sense.
 Instead, you can find the main entrance off of Maizeland Road and Academy Boulevard.

 Pikes Peak Scenic Highway